-MODEL: Dreyfus and d Dreyfus Novice Advanced Beginner Competent Proficient Expert/Master Can define and attempt to use basic counseling skills and theories but needs substantial guidance to prioritize and respond to psychosocial needs.
-MODEL: Miller's Pyr Utilizes a range of basic counseling skills and theories to elicit and respond to common concerns but needs some guidance to prioritize issues to explore.
+MODEL: Dreyfus and Dreyfus Novice Novice Advanced Beginner Proficient Expert/Master Can define and attempt to use basic counseling skills and theories but needs substantial guidance to prioritize and respond to psychosocial Utilizes a range of basic counseling skills and theories to elicit and respond to common concerns but needs some guidance to prioritize issues to explore.
 In routine scenarios, uses a range of basic skills and theories to respond to and explore common psychosocial needs with minimal guidance.
 In complicated or evolving scenarios, uses a range of basic and advanced skills and theories to explore psychosocial needs and initiate an intervention.
 Intuitively uses high level counseling skills in many settings.
 Evaluates and appropriately applies theory and intervenes according to psychosocial needs.
-Knows Knows How Shows Does The learner is able to demonstrate knowledge of foundational counseling skills and theories relevant to both routine and complex client encounters.
-The learner is able to communicate (written or verbal) how to apply the appropriate counseling skills and theories in both routine and complex client encounters.
-Under supervision, the learner correctly uses a range of counseling skills and theories in both routine and complex client encounters.
-With entrustment, the learner correctly uses a range of counseling skills and theories in both routine and complex client encounters.